KZIZ

-KZIZ (1560 AM) is a commercial radio station licensed to Pacific, Washington and serving the Seattle-Tacoma media market.
-It carries a South Asian radio format known as "Radio Punjab," with affiliated stations in San Francisco, Sacramento and other West Coast markets.
-The station is owned by Charanjit Singh Batth, through licensee Akal Media, Inc.
+KZIZ (1560 AM) is a commercial radio station licensed to Pacific, Washington, United States, and serving the Seattle-Tacoma market.
+It carries a South Asian format known as "Radio Punjab", with affiliated stations in San Francisco, Sacramento and other West Coast markets.
+The station is owned by Charanjit Singh Batth, through licensee Akal Media, Inc, and has a transmitter sited in Auburn, Washington.

-By day, KZIZ broadcasts at 5,000 watts non-directional.
-But at night, because AM 1560 is a clear-channel frequency reserved for Class A stations KNZR Bakersfield, California, and WFME New York City, it reduces power to 900 watts, using a directional antenna.
-On July 20, 2016 KZIZ was granted a Federal Communications Commission construction permit to increase day power to 10,000 watts, increase night power to 2,500 watts and decrease critical hours power to 2,500 watts.
-The transmitter was off 24th Street East in Sumner, Washington.
-In accordance with the CP the station has moved to share with KMIA at the Auburn site.
-At Sumner there is no more trace - even of the mounting blocks.
-The new location is 47° 17' 58"N, 122° 11' 18"W.
+Former radio station on this frequency

+The 1560 kHz frequency in this area was previously occupied by a station licensed to Sumner known as KDFL from 1965 to 1980 and as KFWY from 1980 to 1982.
+The last ownership group of the station, headed by Andy Cratsenberg and featuring a series of notable local sports personalities, ran the station from nearby Federal Way.
+It last broadcast in May 1982.

 History

+Lloyd Hannah had been an engineer for KFWY.
+After the Federal Communications Commission (FCC) canceled KFWY's license, Hannah applied for the frequency in March 1984.
+By January 1986, Hannah's station was on the air as KARP, airing religious programming.
+KARP changed call signs to KFRS on May 1, 1986.
+The station struggled to find advertisers and, under owner Don Shorter, moved its studios to Tacoma in 1988.
+By that time, a bankruptcy trustee had already been appointed.

-On October 1, 1965, the station signed on as KDFL, licensed to Sumner-Puyallup, Washington, airing religious programming.
-In the 1970s, it switched to Big Band music.
-The station was sold to Kris Bennett Broadcasting in 1986, becoming KZIZ, simulcasting the Urban Contemporary format of then-sister station KRIZ AM 1420.
+In 1989, the trustee agreed to sell the station to KRIZ Broadcasting, The station became KZIZ, simulcasting the urban contemporary format of KRIZ.
 In 2001, it switched to urban contemporary gospel.

-KZIZ flipped to Smooth Jazz on May 24, 2013.
-The move returned the Smooth Jazz format to analog radio in Seattle/Tacoma for the first time since KWJZ-FM's switch to KLCK-FM in December 2010.
+KZIZ flipped to smooth jazz on May 24, 2013.
+The move returned the smooth jazz format to analog radio in Seattle/Tacoma for the first time since KWJZ-FM's switch to KLCK-FM in December 2010.

 Until 2016, KZIZ was one of three stations in the Puget Sound region that made up The Z Twins, serving the African American communities of King and Pierce County, Washington with a diverse R&B, black gospel music and talk format as well as Hispanic programming.

-On March 6, 2016, KZIZ flipped to a South Asian format as "Radio Punjab."
+On March 6, 2016, KZIZ flipped to a South Asian format as "Radio Punjab".
 Effective June 7, 2016, XL Media Inc. acquired KZIZ for $680,000.
 Effective August 10, 2017, KZIZ's license was assigned to commonly-owned Akal Broadcasting Corporation, and then assigned to also commonly-owned Akal Media, Inc. effective October 24, 2019.

+On July 20, 2016, KZIZ was granted a construction permit to increase day power to 10,000 watts, increase night power to 2,500 watts and decrease critical hours power to 2,500 watts.
+The transmitter was off 24th Street East in Sumner, Washington.
+In accordance with the construction permit the station has moved to share with KMIA at the Auburn site.
+At Sumner there is no more trace, even of the mounting blocks.